 For more information, see Step 1: Create an exclusive resource group for Data Integration.

-In the Actions column of the exclusive resource group that you created, click Network Settings to attach a virtual private cloud (VPC) to the resource group.
-For more information, see Attach a VPC.
+In the Actions column of the resource group you created, click Network Settings to attach a virtual private cloud (VPC) to the exclusive resource group.

 NoteIn this example, an exclusive resource group for Data Integration is used to synchronize data over a VPC.
 For information about how to use an exclusive resource group for Data Integration to synchronize data over the Internet, see Configure an IP address whitelist.

 The exclusive resource group must be connected to the VPC where the Hadoop cluster resides and the VPC where the Elasticsearch cluster resides.
-This allows data to be synchronized using the exclusive resource group.
 Therefore, you must associate the exclusive resource group with the VPC, Zone, and vSwitch of the Hadoop cluster and the Elasticsearch cluster.
 For information about how to view the VPC, zone, and vSwitch of the Elasticsearch cluster, see View the basic information of a cluster.

-ImportantAfter you attach a VPC, you must add the vSwitch CIDR Block of the VPC to the internal-facing access whitelists of the Hadoop cluster and the ES instance.
-For more information, see Configure a public or private access whitelist for an ES instance.
+ImportantAfter attaching the VPC, add the vSwitch CIDR block to the internal-facing access whitelists of both the Hadoop cluster and the Elasticsearch instance.
+For more information, see Attach a VPC.

-In the Actions column of the exclusive resource group that you created, click Attach Workspace to attach the resource group to a target workspace.
+In the Actions column of the exclusive resource group, click Attach Workspace to associate the resource group with your DataWorks workspace.

 Step 2: Add data sources

-In the navigation pane on the left, click Data Source.
+In the left navigation pane, click Data Source.

 Add a Hadoop Distributed File System (HDFS) data source.